liquidmetal-dev/flintlock/README.md

 > :tada: **This project was originally developed by Weaveworks but is now owned & run by the community.
 If you are interested in helping out please reach out.**

 Flintlock is a service for creating and managing the lifecycle of microVMs on a host machine.
-We support [Firecracker](https://firecracker-microvm.github.io/) and [Cloud Hypervisor](https://www.cloudhypervisor.org/) (experimental).
+We support [Cloud Hypervisor](https://www.cloudhypervisor.org/) and limited ([Firecracker](https://firecracker-microvm.github.io/) review the release notes for specifics for firecracker.

 The original use case for flintlock was to create microVMs on a bare-metal host where the microVMs will be used as nodes in a virtualized Kubernetes cluster.
-It is an essential part of [Liquid Metal](https://www.weave.works/blog/multi-cluster-kubernetes-on-microvms-for-bare-metal) and can be orchestrated by [Cluster API Provider Microvm](https://github.com/liquidmetal-dev/cluster-api-provider-microvm).
+It is an essential part of **Liquid Metal** and can be orchestrated by [Cluster API Provider Microvm](https://github.com/liquidmetal-dev/cluster-api-provider-microvm).

 However, its useful for many other use cases where lightweight virtualization is required (e.g. isolated workloads, pipelines).